 1. Review Your Credit History And Score

-Your credit score and history are really important pieces of information that St. Louis mortgage companies will use in assessing your application.
+Your credit score and history are really important pieces of information that St. Louis mortgage lenders will use in assessing your application.
 It is a good idea to review these before you make your application so that you can see what the lender will see when they are looking at your application.

 One of the most important things to check is your debt-to-income ratio.
 This will play a large part in determining how much lenders are prepared to let you borrow.
 Just because you could be offered a certain figure, this doesn’t mean that it would be affordable and so this is something to think about.